ratgdo/homekit-ratgdo/README.md

 This section also displays the current firmware version, with a statement on whether an update is available, the uptime of the device in days/hours/minutes/seconds and WiFi connection status.

+> [!NOTE]
+> If the word _locked_ appears after the WiFi AP identifier then the ratgdo device will _only_ connect to that WiFi Access Point.
+See warning in the [Set WiFi SSID](#set-wifi-ssid) section below.

 ### Garage door opener status

 Status of the garage door along with action buttons are shown in this section.
 The status values are updated in real time whether triggered by one of the action buttons or an external action (motion in the garage, someone using a door remote).

 ### Information section

 The final section provides useful links to documentation and legal/license information.
-At the very bottom of the page is diagnostic information, see Troubleshooting section below.
+At the very bottom of the page is diagnostic information, see [Troubleshooting](#troubleshooting) section below.

 ### Authentication